Skip to main content

 General note, this will not be reflected to users.

-Possible values which are supported by Ex Libris:
+Possible values that are supported by Ex Libris:

 • Aggregator package - This collection is offered in full to the customer, and not title by title